vl4deee11/Promptora/README.md

 # Promptora

-Promptora is a lightweight prompt manager that lives inside every major AI chat — no switching tabs, no copy-paste.
+> A lightweight prompt manager that lives inside every major AI chat —

-✦ WORKS EVERYWHERE
-Claude, ChatGPT, Gemini, DeepSeek, Grok, Perplexity, Mistral, Poe, HuggingFace and more.

-✦ SAVE IN SECONDS
+> no switching tabs, no copy-paste.

+---

+## ✦ Works Everywhere

+Claude · ChatGPT · Gemini · DeepSeek · Grok · Perplexity · Mistral · Poe · HuggingFace · and more

+---

+## Features

+**⚡ Save in seconds**
-Select any text on the page → click the lightning bolt → it's saved as a prompt instantly.
+Select any text on the page, click the lightning bolt — it's saved as a prompt instantly.

-✦ STAY ORGANIZED
+**🗂 Stay organized**
-Tag your prompts (writing, code, work, personal) and filter by tag with one click.
+Tag your prompts (`writing`, `code`, `work`, `personal`) and filter by tag with one click.

-✦ INSERT WITH ONE CLICK
+**🖱 Insert with one click**
-Hit Use → prompt appears directly in the chat input, ready to send.
+Hit **Use** → prompt appears directly in the chat input, ready to send.

-✦ SMART SORTING
+**📈 Smart sorting**
 Most-used prompts rise to the top automatically.

-✦ DARK & LIGHT THEME
+**🌗 Dark & Light theme**
-Follows your system preference or switch manually.
+Follows your system preference, or switch manually.

-✦ PRIVATE BY DESIGN
+**🔒 Private by design**
-Everything is stored in your Chrome sync storage.
-Zero servers, zero tracking.
+Everything stays in your Chrome sync storage.
+Zero servers.
+Zero tracking.

+---

+## Who it's for

-Perfect for developers, writers, marketers and power users who use AI every day.
+Developers, writers, marketers, and power users who live in AI chats every day.

+---

+## Installation

+1. Install from the [Chrome Web Store](#) *(link)*
+2. Open Claude, ChatGPT, or any supported chat
+3. Click the Promptora icon — your library is ready

+---

+## Privacy

+Promptora stores all data locally using `chrome.storage.sync`.
+No accounts.
+No analytics.
+No data leaves your browser.